spekulatius/PHPScraper/websites/examples/paragraphs.md

 echo $web->paragraphs[0];
 ```

 Empty p-tags would lead to empty entries in the returned array.
-To avoid this you can call `$web->cleanedParagraphs` instead.
+To avoid this you can call `$web->cleanParagraphs` instead.
 This will filter empty paragraphs and only return those with content.
-To access the first paragraph with content use `$web->cleanedParagraphs[0]`.
+To access the first paragraph with content use `$web->cleanParagraphs[0]`.